johnhovanec/mdh-epht-material-ui/README.md

-# Test application for MDH Enivronmental Public Health Tracker
+# Test application for MDH Environmental Public Health Tracker
-## Experimenting with Material-ui to see what it can offer for the EPHT
+## Experimenting with material-ui to see what it can offer for the EPHT

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).